 6. Outsmart your competitors

 Do you have competitors?
 I betcha.

 Find out what they’re doing that you’re probably ignoring.
-Funny enough, they might not be doing anything out of the envelope—but until you do it, you might not move the needle in your market, neither will your audience be impressed.
+Funny enough, they might not be doing out the box—but until you do it, you might not move the needle in your market, neither will your audience be impressed.

 Visit SEMrush.com and enter your website URL (e.g., Trello), then click on the “Start now” button at the right side:

 Next, analyze your competition.
-How?
-Simply scroll down the results page and you’ll find your top 5 competing websites in the organic search.
+Simply scroll down the results page, and you’ll find your top 5 competing websites in the organic search.

-Last but not the least, your responsibility is to visit each of these websites and landing pages, study the value proposition, the visuals, navigation, page speed, among others.
+Last but not least, visit each of these websites and landing pages.
+Study the value proposition, the visuals, navigation, and page speed, among others.
 Then, use the insights and data to craft your own campaign.